catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.txt

 - small bug: mj beat it issue with adding older to titles and so changing the xml path
 - audioslave sections missing maybe cause its an original and i used my own logic to strip the DD
 - medium bug: uncompressed ogg preview song has a diff name the wem original preview (not incl.ogg or _fixed)
-- big feature - slimdown/control DLC/ORIG packages (multiplatform)
 - big feature - For the tagging add the info to the Preview Image/Album Art
 - small improv: Any change of song in the list should also save :)
 - medium feature: add DLCs into cache.psarc to speed up the game startup
-- small feature: when detecting directory check if next directory exists (give a change to emty db then if possible)
+- small feature: when opening MainDB and detecting directory check runs, if next directory exists (give a change to empty the db then if possible)
+- small bug: some Retail songs, like RUMine, appear twice in the browser song listing window

 dev issues:
 - Toolkit version flag does not sync to&from Github
 - Bin\debug folder content is needed(rockmisht.lib)
-- activate debug(can't remember how i did it....)
++ activate debug: set a dierctory for the project/bin in Project Properties

 Version History(release date):
 	0.1(12.08.2014) prototype,